kakapo-2018/lokal/README.md

 LOKAL is a local story telling app for Iwi to tell their stories about their places.

-LOKAL works with Iwi to create walking tours of cities and allow visitors to experience the depth of the local environment through Maori eyes.
+LOKAL works with Iwi to create walking tours of cities and allow visitors to experience the depth of the local environment through Māori eyes.
 We hope you enjoy exploring.
-Ka kite!
+Ka kite! https://lokalstories.herokuapp.com/#/

-https://lokalstories.herokuapp.com/#/